 Summary and My Work

-I use motivational interviewing in conjunction with other therapeutic approaches and found it quite effective in helping clients address a wide range of issues, from depression to weight management to anxieties.
+I use motivational interviewing techniques in conjunction with other therapeutic approaches and found it quite effective in helping clients address a wide range of issues, from depression to weight management to anxieties.
 I use these techniques in my specialty areas, particularly sports psychology and executive coaching.

-What Do I Use Motivational Interviewing For
+What Do I Use Motivational Interviewing Techniques For

 Motivational interviewing is used for various purposes in my practice, including: